BRAVE THE DROP

 -

-Yes, but adventure.ie can not be responsible for them.
-At Croke Park Abseils there is a viewing area where they can get close to the abseilers.
+Yes, but Mayo Cancer Support and the event facilitators can not be responsible for them.
+There is a viewing area where your friends and family can get close to where you will be doing the abseil.
 Children must be accompanied at all times.

 -

-No. Participants must leave phones and jewellery when family or friends before going up onto the roof.
+No. Participants must leave phones and jewellery with family or friends before going up onto the roof.
 Access to the roof is strictly for participants only.

 -

 Fitness is not very important but agility/mobility is very important; reaching the start of the abseil requires descending 3 short ladders and climbing over a barrier.
 If a participant has mobility issues they need to speak to us in advance.
-Anyone who has had recent surgery, is/may be pregnant, has back pain or other medical/mobility issues or are over 65 must seek their GP’s advice before partaking in this event.
-Participants need to be made aware of these requirements when signing up for the event.
+Anyone who has had recent surgery, is/may be pregnant, has back pain or other medical/mobility issues or is over 65 must seek their GP’s advice before partaking in this event.

 -